MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-send-messages.md

 # [JavaScript](#tab/javascript)

-In the bot's `OnTurnAsync` method, use the following code to receive a message.
+In the bot's `onTurn` method, use the following code to receive a message.

 ```javascript
 let text = turnContext.activity.text;